-Ongoing research project run by researchers Philip Runsten and Andreas Werr, at Stockholm School of Economics in collaboration with Influence.
-The project aims to test a digital solution for increased team performance based on digitized assessment and reflection
+This is an ongoing research project run by researchers Philip Runsten and Andreas Werr, at the Stockholm School of Economics in collaboration with Influence.
+The project aims to test a digital solution for increased team performance based on digitized assessment and reflection.

 New research on Collective Intelligence

 Researchers Philip Runsten and Andreas Werr, at Stockholm School of Economics, are just finalizing a research project that builds on its established research field Collective Intelligence.
 The purpose of the research is to find out if team performance can be improved through structured reflection focused on Collective Intelligence, using a digital platform, CIP.
 This is achieved by allowing participating teams to navigate through eight "boost-sessions", each between 30 min to 1 hour, with assessments, exercises, reflections and learning segments on Collective Intelligence.

 The study involves 65 teams from 20+ large and small organizations within both the private and the public sector.
 Initial results are showing that team performance is increasing and that 78% of participants would recommend CIP to a colleague or a friend.
 This has strengthened our belief in digital tools as a means to increase Collective Intelligence, and by extension is an important part of creating high performing and intelligent organizations.
 Therefore, we are now initiating two new projects: An updated version of CIP is planned to reach the market in autumn of 2019, and a new research project together with SSE, aimed at the public sector and how Collective Intelligence can affect health, is initiated.